flim-labs/flim-labs-api/README.md

 For getting the *drivers* allowing the communication with the data acquisition card email us at info@flimlabs.com.

+## Python Installation

+If you don't have Python 3.10.0 installed on your computer, you can follow the instructions in [Python install](/Python_install) folder

 ## How to get the API

 You can install flim_labs_api and the requested dependencies with the following *pip* command: